Great West Life Assurance Co. Can Grows Position in Grupo Aeroportuario del Centro Norte, S.A.B. de C.V. (NASDAQ:OMAB)

 Great West Life Assurance Co.
 Can grew its stake in Grupo Aeroportuario del Centro Norte, S.A.B. de C.V.
 (NASDAQ:OMAB) by 20.0% during the 3rd quarter, HoldingsChannel reports.
 The firm owned 24,040 shares of the transportation company’s stock after buying an additional 4,010 shares during the quarter.
 Great West Life Assurance Co.
 Can’s holdings in Grupo Aeroportuario del Centro Norte were worth $882,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors also recently added to or reduced their stakes in the company.
-UBS Group AG lifted its position in shares of Grupo Aeroportuario del Centro Norte by 404.3% in the second quarter.
-UBS Group AG now owns 1,402 shares of the transportation company’s stock worth $52,000 after buying an additional 1,124 shares during the last quarter.
+A number of other institutional investors also recently added to or reduced their stakes in OMAB.
+UBS Group AG boosted its position in Grupo Aeroportuario del Centro Norte by 404.3% during the second quarter.
+UBS Group AG now owns 1,402 shares of the transportation company’s stock valued at $52,000 after purchasing an additional 1,124 shares during the last quarter.
 JPMorgan Chase & Co. increased its stake in Grupo Aeroportuario del Centro Norte by 817.7% in the third quarter.
 JPMorgan Chase & Co. now owns 4,717 shares of the transportation company’s stock valued at $171,000 after acquiring an additional 4,203 shares during the last quarter.
 Mitsubishi UFJ Trust & Banking Corp bought a new position in Grupo Aeroportuario del Centro Norte in the second quarter valued at approximately $201,000.
 Veracity Capital LLC bought a new position in Grupo Aeroportuario del Centro Norte in the third quarter valued at approximately $220,000.
-Finally, SG Americas Securities LLC increased its stake in Grupo Aeroportuario del Centro Norte by 54.6% in the third quarter.
-SG Americas Securities LLC now owns 6,514 shares of the transportation company’s stock valued at $239,000 after acquiring an additional 2,300 shares during the last quarter.
+Finally, SG Americas Securities LLC boosted its position in Grupo Aeroportuario del Centro Norte by 54.6% in the third quarter.
+SG Americas Securities LLC now owns 6,514 shares of the transportation company’s stock valued at $239,000 after buying an additional 2,300 shares in the last quarter.
 Institutional investors and hedge funds own 11.30% of the company’s stock.

-A number of brokerages recently issued reports on OMAB.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell cut shares of Grupo Aeroportuario del Centro Norte from a “buy” rating to a “neutral” rating and lifted their price objective for the company from $44.00 to $50.00 in a research note on Monday, December 14th.
-Smith Barney Citigroup cut shares of Grupo Aeroportuario del Centro Norte from a “buy” rating to a “neutral” rating and lifted their price objective for the company from $44.00 to $50.00 in a research note on Monday, December 14th.
-The Goldman Sachs Group restated a “neutral” rating and issued a $44.00 target price on shares of Grupo Aeroportuario del Centro Norte in a research report on Thursday, October 1st.
+OMAB has been the topic of a number of research analyst reports.
 JPMorgan Chase & Co. upgraded shares of Grupo Aeroportuario del Centro Norte from a “neutral” rating to an “overweight” rating in a research report on Wednesday, November 25th.
-Finally, BidaskClub upgraded shares of Grupo Aeroportuario del Centro Norte from a “buy” rating to a “strong-buy” rating in a research report on Friday, December 18th.
+Zacks Investment Research upgraded shares of Grupo Aeroportuario del Centro Norte from a “hold” rating to a “buy” rating and set a $58.00 target price on the stock in a research report on Tuesday, January 5th.
+Smith Barney Citigroup lowered shares of Grupo Aeroportuario del Centro Norte from a “buy” rating to a “neutral” rating and lifted their price target for the stock from $44.00 to $50.00 in a report on Monday, December 14th.
+BidaskClub upgraded shares of Grupo Aeroportuario del Centro Norte from a “buy” rating to a “strong-buy” rating in a report on Friday, December 18th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered shares of Grupo Aeroportuario del Centro Norte from a “buy” rating to a “neutral” rating and lifted their price target for the stock from $44.00 to $50.00 in a report on Monday, December 14th.
 Seven analysts have rated the stock with a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company.
 The stock has an average rating of “Buy” and a consensus target price of $51.88.

 Grupo Aeroportuario del Centro Norte Company Profile